 A core aspect of the course will be the development of a research consulting report that outlines challenges and recommendations for various aspects of microfinance programs in the field.
-As part of this report, students will select specific topics and work in teams throughout the semester to research and develop their reports.
+As part of this report, students will select specific topics and work in teams of 2-3 throughout the semester to research and develop their reports.
 The work may include documenting existing programs that have been established, researching alternative best-practices to enhance delivery and implementation, and/or analysis of cultural aspects and variables in different regions around the world.
 Acting as consultants, students will develop a practical understanding for working in business teams, managing project timelines and completing deliverables for a major project.
 Students are encouraged to take initiative wherever possible in the generation of ideas and will be expected to contribute their own unique skills and strengths to the development of the consulting report.
-Students will also be expected to prepare a poster for submission for the Ambrose research conference.
+A presentation to the class will be made at the end of the term.

-Round Tables & Participation
+Round Tables & Reflections

 Students will be expected to participate in a number of round table discussions on various topics and issues throughout the term.
-These will be discussions on certain questions that follow from the assigned readings and will take place in random groups of 4-6 students.
-Other opportunities for participation will include a scripture reflection in the area of poverty, compassion and justice and other discussions or events that will be presented throughout the course.
+These may take place in class or through an on-line forum.
+Reflections will include a scripture reflection in the area of poverty & compassion and a reflection on two or more sessions from the Soul of the Next Economy Forum.